gsmservice-pl/messaging-sdk-typescript/docs/sdks/client/README.md

 ## Overview

-Messaging Gateway GSMService.pl: *Client* class is used to initialize SDK environment.
+*Client* class is used to initialize SDK environment.

 Please initialize it this way: